 For the tomatoes, I always make sure to purchase the no salt added ones from Tuttorosso because the extra sodium really just isn’t necessary.

-It also means that we have more control over the flavor of our dish and it gives us the opportunity to add more vitamins to the meal by using a mineral-rich sea salt.
+It also means that we have more control over the flavor of our dish and it gives us the opportunity to add more vitamins to the meal by using mineral-rich sea salt.

 Classic minestrone is made with pasta.
 But since we often bend the rules around here, rather than pasta I added in quinoa.

 While not quite as pronounced texturally wise as the pasta would be, the quinoa upped the protein content of the soup, keeping it hearty and filling without overloading your body with refined carbs.